What Is Litha? Meaning, History, and Summer Solstice Traditions for 2026

 Visit a Sacred Site

 Please know that any sacred or special space to you will be a great place to connect spiritually for your Summer Solstice celebration.
+Look around for local spots in your area that feel special to you this time of year.

 Summer Energy Guided Meditation